-Think back to the example used for the QnA Maker.
-Where the company created a bot that allowed anybody to enter natural language questions about setting up a product, and the bot would return relevant sections from the instruction manual.
+Think back to the example used for the QnA Maker where the company created a bot that allowed anyone to enter natural language questions about setting up a product and the bot would return relevant sections from the instruction manual.

-The Bing Spell Check API is more than a service which determines if a word is spelled incorrectly.
+The Bing Spell Check API is more than a service that determines if a word is spelled incorrectly.
 It can also parse a given phrase to determine if the spelling is correct based on the context.
-In other words, it can flag words that are spelled correctly but are not used correctly for the situation.
-Such as mixing up two and to.
+In other words, it can flag words that are spelled correctly but are not used correctly for the situation, such as mixing up two and to.

 The Bing Spell Check API allows your apps to perform simple spell checking.
 Pass in a phrase and it will check each word to determine if it is misspelled.

-However, there is also a much more powerful feature and that feature performs spell checking within a context.
+However, there is also a much more powerful feature, that performs spell checking within a context.

-It can identify if a company’s or well-known person’s name is misspelled.
-Or if there is a mix up between “two” and “to”, words that are spelled right but used wrong, also known as homonyms..
-It can also provide automatic capitalization of words that should be and it recognizes slang in words, and won’t flag those for correction.
+It can identify if a company or well-known person’s name is misspelled.
+It can also identify if there is a mix up between “two” and “to”, words that are spelled right but used incorrectly, also known as homonyms.
+Finally, it can provide automatic capitalization of proper nouns and recognize slang words that it won’t flag for correction.

-Any text entry application would benefit from both spell checking and contextually aware spell checking.
+Any text entry application would benefit from both basic and contextually-aware spell checking.